Is Property Transfer Tax Deductible?

 Assuming there is a transfer tax, it can be from less than one percent of the sales price to a few percentages.
 2-3% is fairly common.

-The property transfer tax is not exclusive to real estate.
+Property transfer taxes are not exclusive to real estate.
 It also applies to stocks and bonds.
 However, levying a transfer tax on other asset transfers can be different from that of real estate.

-Utilizing a good real estate or estate attorney can help ensure the transfer process is done right and that you don’t overpay on transfer taxes.
-Especially when transferring multiple properties across many states — It can become very complex.
+Utilizing an experienced real estate attorney can help ensure the transfer process is done right and you don’t overpay on transfer taxes.
+Especially when transferring multiple properties across many states, it can become very complex.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.